alberto56/dcycleblog/_posts/2017-10-03-letsencrypt-https-drupal-docker.md

 This will not work on localhost, because in order to use Let's Encrypt, you need to demonstrate ownership over your domain(s) to the outside world.

-In this tutorial we will serve two different sites, one simple HTML site and one Drupal site, each on their own port, on the same Docker host, using a **reverse proxy**, a container which sits in front of your other containers and directs traffic.
+In this tutorial we will serve two different sites, one simple HTML site and one Drupal site, each using standard ports, on the same Docker host, using a **reverse proxy**, a container which sits in front of your other containers and directs traffic.

-Step two: Set up two domains or subdomains you own to point to your server
+Step two: Set up two domains or subdomains you own and point them to your server
 -----

 Start by making sure you have two domains which point to your server, in this example we'll use: